 1. Provide winter tires and snow chains

-  In addition, it is absolutely wise in the cold months to ensure that you snow chains with you.
-The weather in Switzerland is difficult to predict and several times I entered a sunny tunnel on one side of the mountain and ended up in heavy snow or rain on the other side.
-Also, I often woke up in the morning and it snowed a lot during the night, so be warned.
+In addition, it is absolutely wise in the cold months to ensure that you snow chains have with you.
+The weather in Switzerland is difficult to predict and several times I entered a tunnel on one side of the mountain in a sunny way and ended up in a heavy snow or rain shower on the other side.
+Also, I often woke up in the morning and it had snowed heavily during the night, so be warned.

 In addition, you will sometimes encounter certain mountain passes that are still completely covered with snow because there are no snow shovels there.

 To ensure that your wallet does not have to take a major dent on the road, it is best to do so before departure in the Netherlands. buy snow chains† Everything is more expensive in Switzerland!

 To give you an idea of the constantly changing weather conditions in Switzerland I made a short video.
 I drove in the sun, snow and fog in one afternoon.
 The images were taken in April, but a few years earlier I had pretty much the same thing in September, at the end of the summer.
 I also drove a lot on completely snowy roads, but unfortunately I didn't make a video of that.
 However, there are some photos of it in this article.

 You have during your roadtrip through Switzerland probably not in a rush, but I still want to draw attention to this tip.
 In Switzerland, the fines are much higher than in the Netherlands.
 Here in the Netherlands people often take quite a bit of risk because you usually get away with it, and the fines are relatively small.

 In Switzerland it is different.
 And you will simply receive any speeding offenses you commit in Switzerland for which you have not been stopped by post The Netherlands receive.
 The costs for this are not cheap, and anyone who drives more than 25 kilometers per hour risks even a income-related fine.